jh1993/UnderusedOptions/README.txt

 - Damage (5 SP): +30 damage.

 Arcane Accounting:
+- Level increased to 5.
+- Now has a chance to trigger on every arcane spell cast, equal to the spell's percentage of missing charges.
-- Now instead lasts 2 turns (starting from the next turn) with only 50% chance to refund 1 spell charge.
+- Arcane Credit now instead lasts 2 turns (starting from the next turn) with only 50% chance to refund 1 spell charge.
 Duration can be extended by Permanence.

 Faestone:
 - Using a mana potion now resurrects the faestone if it's dead.